 She graduated from the University of Texas at Austin with a double degree in Geography and International Relations and is currently working on her Masters in Public Policy and Sustainable Development at the Federal University of Rio de Janeiro (UFRJ) while freelancing.
 Her thesis research investigates the resilience of family agriculture and agroforestry networks along the southern edge of the Amazon in northern Mato Grosso, Brazil.
 Situated in the transition zone between the Cerrado savanna and Amazon rainforest biomes, the rapid advance of large-scale industrialized agriculture in the region threatens not only biodiversity and environmental stability, but also the livelihoods of rural and indigenous communities that reside there.

 Maria’s research interests and experience broadly span the human and environmental impacts of development and climate change, socio-environmental conflicts, traditional land use and natural resource management , agroecology and public policy.
-Using multidisciplinary and collaborative methods in her academic research and independent projects, she seeks to delve into the human experience through ethnographic and immersive approaches in which the roles of researcher / documentarian / subject are (de)constructed and (re)signified through participation and understanding.
+Using multidisciplinary and collaborative methods in her academic research and independent projects, she seeks to delve into the human experience through immersive approaches.

 Maria is a member of The Everyday Projects and a contributing photographer for Everyday Latin America.
 She is one of the founding members of Everyday Paraguay, Colectivo Tierra Adentro (Paraguay), Coletiva Era (Brazil) and a member of Women Photograph.
 She speaks, writes and edits in English, Spanish and Portuguese.

 She is a frequent contributor to The New York Times and has recently worked for other outlets including Bloomberg News and Nature International Science Journal, among others.

 The New York Times - Women in Samba (assignment)

 The New York Times - Week in Good News (photo of the week)